mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 data.purpose | The purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration". data.bioValue | Base64-URL-encoded biometrics (in ISO format) data.transactionId | Unique transaction id sent in request data.timestamp | Time as per the biometric device.
-Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device. data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | The value of the previousHash attribute in the request object or the value of hash attribute of the previous data block (used to chain every single data block) concatenated with the hex encode sha256 hash of the current data block before encryption.
+The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device. data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | The value of the previousHash attribute in the request object or the value of hash attribute of the previous data block (used to chain every single data block) concatenated with the hex encode sha256 hash of the current data block before encryption.